infinitaslearning/systemic-ts/README.md

 ```

 Now `config.mongo` will be injected as `config` instead of the entire configuration object.
 Because of the way typescript narrowing of object properties works, mappings need to be added as constants.
-Otherwise `systemic-ts` is not able to validate the dependency.
+Otherwise `@ilpt/systemic-ts` is not able to validate the dependency.

 #### Scoped Dependencies